-Delta Airlines runs direct flights from JFK (New York) to Málaga June–August and via Charles de Gaulle (Paris) the rest of the year.
+Delta Airlines runs direct flights from JFK (New York) to Málaga late May–September and via Charles de Gaulle (Paris) the rest of the year.
 All other flights from the United States connect in Madrid.
-British Airways flies once daily from London (City and Gatwick) to Málaga, and numerous British budget airlines, such as easyJet, Monarch, and Ryanair also link the two cities.
+British Airways flies several times daily from London (City, Gatwick, and Heathrow) to Málaga, and several budget airlines, such as easyJet, Norwegian Air, and Ryanair also link the two cities.
 There are direct flights to Málaga from most other major European cities on Iberia or other airlines.
-Iberia Express/Vueling has three flights daily from Madrid (1 hour 15 minutes), four flights daily from Barcelona (1½ hours), and regular flights from other Spanish cities.
+Iberia Express/Vueling has five flights daily from Madrid (1 hour 15 minutes), five flights daily from Barcelona (1½ hours), and regular flights from other Spanish cities.

 Málaga's Costa del Sol airport is 10 km (6 miles) west of town and is one of Spain’s most modern.
 Trains from the airport into town run every 20 minutes 6:44 am–12:54 am (12 minutes, €1.80) and from the airport to Fuengirola every 20 minutes 5:32 am–11:42 pm (34 minutes, €2.70), stopping at several resorts en route, including Torremolinos and Benalmádena.